dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-json.md

   \ generating, and manipulating JSON data structures.
 Programmers do this to enable\u2026"
 lastmod: '2024-03-13T22:45:00.530186-06:00'
 model: gpt-4-0125-preview
-summary: "Working with JSON (JavaScript Object Notation) in C involves parsing, generating,\
-  \ and manipulating JSON data structures.
-Programmers do this to enable\u2026"
+summary: Working with JSON (JavaScript Object Notation) in C involves parsing, generating, and manipulating JSON data structures.
 title: Working with JSON
 weight: 38
 ---